a miniature ship 110 affordable hotels in Belfast

 One of the comfortable bedrooms in The Malone Hotel in Belfast.
 Photo courtesy of The Malone Facebook.

-A popular wedding venue, the hotel was refurbished last year and includes 71 stylish bedrooms and 3 self-catering apartments.
+A popular wedding venue, the hotel was refurbished in recent years and includes 71 stylish bedrooms and 3 self-catering apartments.

 The Malone’s Greyhound Bar serves up a mean pint of perfectly poured Guinness, with smoked Irish salmon and wheaten bread if you’re in the mood for a quick bite.